 Central Lesson: God wants you to live with assurance, not doubt.

-▶ Accept Christ as your Savior.

-▶ As a Christian, dedicate your life to Christ.

-▶ Invite someone to next Sunday's study.

-▶ Attend a small group.

-▶ Read the Bible this week & journal meaningful verses.

-▶ Pray for friends that need Jesus.
+- ▶ Accept Christ as your Savior. ▶ As a Christian, dedicate your life to Christ. ▶ Invite someone to next Sunday's study. ▶ Attend a small group. - ▶ Read the Bible this week. ▶ Pray for friends that need Jesus.